Pacogenix/Pacogenix/README.md

 - 👋 Hi, I’m @ThePacoGamer10
 - 👀 I’m interested in ... programming
-- 🌱 I’m currently learning ... programming lol
+- 🌱 I’m currently learning ... programming and animating lol
 - 💞️ I’m looking to collaborate on ... idk
 - 📫 How to reach me ... send me a message to my discord or in my yt channel
 - Discord: TPacoGamer#0784